ewintr/ewintr.nl/content/movies/2022/vortex.md

 title = "Vortex"
 date = 2022-11-12
 draft = false
-extra.movie.year = 2021
+extra.movie.year = 2022
 extra.movie.directors = "Gaspar Noé"
 extra.movie.en_title = ""
-extra.movie.rating = 1
+extra.movie.rating = 0.5
 +++

-Yes, old age is miserable and boring.
-You made your point.<!-- more -->
+Explaining the boredom of old age by inflicting it.<!-- more -->